 1. Skim the Surface.
 If you’re using a ham bone or a chicken carcass to make soup from, you’ll get a lovely broth, but you’ll also get a heck of a lot of fat.
 That’s easy to dispense of.
 Once you’ve made your homemade broth and removed the solids, chill the broth for a few hours or overnight.
 The fat will rise to the top, solidify, and make it easy to skim right off.

 2. Can It.
-There are a multitude of wonderful, defatted broths already made and available for purchase at your local grocery store.
+There is a multitude of wonderful, defatted broths already made and available for purchase at your local grocery store.
 I find the low-sodium chicken broth to be a close second place to my homemade and definitely a first place in timesaving!

 3. Chill Out.
 If you already made your soup and you didn’t first de-grease your broth, you can do it even as it sits on the stovetop.
 Throw a few ice cubes in your soup and watch how the grease migrates to them.
 Pull the ice out (with its cling-on greasy friends) and dispose of them before they melt.